cozy/cozy-stack/docs/files.md

 ### GET /files/:file-id

 Get a directory or a file informations.
 In the case of a directory, it contains the list of files and sub-directories inside it.
+For a note, its images are included.

 Contents is paginated following [jsonapi conventions](jsonapi.md#pagination).
 The default limit is 30 entries.